TylerLynch1/spark-vr-education/README.md

 Performance Comparison
 The project includes a performance comparison of the analysis running on one VM versus two VMs.
 Performance metrics such as execution time and resource usage will be documented.

+The files vr_education.py and vr_education_hadoop.py are the same except for the file path.

 Contributions
 This project was made be Tyler Lynch for the Fall 2024 - SAT 5165 course.